Berkantany/real-time-defect-detection/README.md

 🧱 Building an Executable (.exe)

-You can past the code to terminal in createExe.py , after building you may notice that certain NeoAPI dependencies in dist/application_name/_internal/neoapi/such as: xxx.dll, xxx.cti  were not automatically included in the build.
+You can past the code to terminal in createExe.py , after building you may notice that certain NeoAPI dependencies in dist/application_name/_internal/neoapi/  such as: xxx.dll, xxx.cti  were not automatically included in the build.

 To fix this:

+go to **C:\Program Files\Baumer Camera Explorer** .
+Find the **bgapi2** files like bgapi2_genicam.dll .

-locate these files in the Baumer NeoAPI SDK that you installed earlier.
-Then, manually copy them into: dist/application_name/_internal/neoapi/
+Then, manually copy them into: **dist/application_name/_internal/neoapi/**

 ----